 ROB I wrote "The Choice".
-It's a terrific play about a passionate dentist.
-Rob the dentist has to choose either his wife, Gwendolyn, or his dog, Rex.
+It's a terrific play about a passionate dentist, Rob the dentist having to choose between his wife, Gwendolyn, or his dog, Rex.

-STELLA His wife or his dog?
+STELLA Between his wife Gwendolyn or his dog Rex?
 Why?

 ROB Gwendolyn became allergic to Rex's fur.
-He loved them both, but Rex was just a dog so . . .
+He loved both of them.
+Rex was just a dog so . . .

-STELLA You made Rob the dentist put his faithful dog, Rex down?
+STELLA You didn't have Rob put Rex down?

-ROB He sent Gwendolyn packing.
+ROB Never.
+He sent Gwendolyn packing.
 It was a poignant scene.

 STELLA Poignant, huh!
 Your protagonist said "Gwendolyn, you are the love of my life . . . but . . . you're no match for my dog Rex?"
+(Rob shrugs) Do you name all your protagonists Rob?